 More Amazing Food & Drinking Options

 One of the best things to do in Park Slope is eat, eat, and eat some more.
-Although we covered a few places already exclusively located on 5th & 7th Avenues, there are still tons of great dining options scattered throughout Park Slope.
+Although we covered a few places already exclusively located on 5th & 7th Avenues, there are still tons of great dining options scattered throughout the neighborhood and we do have an entire guide dedicated to the best Park Slope restaurants.

-Here are more great options and what to do in Park Slope if you’re a foodie!
+Here are more great options and what to do in Park Slope if you’re a foodie, plus check out our guide to the best brunch in Park Slope for more great ideas!

-- Bagel Pub – One of our favorite spots for bagels and a coffee, especially their cold brew draft is the Bagel Pub on 5th Avenue.
-This bagel stop is a staple to the neighborhood and our favorite spot for a classic bagel with cream cheese.
+Bagel Pub – One of our favorite spots for bagels and a coffee, especially their cold brew draft is the Bagel Pub on 5th Avenue.
+This bagel stop is a staple to the neighborhood and our favorite spot for a classic bagel with cream cheese plus these are some of the best bagels in NYC!

-- Shelsky’s of Brooklyn – Another bagel spot that’s actually quite famous is Shelsky’s of Brooklyn on the corner of 4th Ave and 9th Street.
+Shelsky’s of Brooklyn – Another bagel spot that’s actually quite famous is Shelsky’s of Brooklyn on the corner of 4th Ave and 9th Street.
 Their staples are their lox or smoked fish bagels and their unique Sichuan peppercorn flavor cream cheese.
+This is one of the most iconic places to eat in Brooklyn too!

 Read Next: 15 Cozy Park Slope Cafes